sst/sst/www/docs/constructs/Script.md

 The `Script` construct is a higher level CDK construct that makes it easy to run a script during the deployment process.
 It provides a simple way to build and bundle the script function; and allows you to pass parameter values based on outputs from other constructs in your SST app.
 So you don't have to hard code values in your script.

 A few things to note:
+- The script is not run locally.
+It runs inside a Lambda function;
-- Script runs on every deploy.
+- The script gets run on every deployment;
-- Script has a maximum timeout of 15 minutes.
+- The script can run for a maximum of 15 minutes;
-- Live Lambda Dev is currently not supported for Script functions.
+- Live Lambda Dev is not enabled for scripts.

 ## Initializer